 If you are looking for a roof material that will take your home into the pages of history, install a slate roof.
 This roof will last you more than a century, although it might also take that long for you to pay for it.
 Slate roofs are about 5-to-15 times more costly than asphalt roofs.
 And, since they are slate rock, slate roofs are extremely heavy.
 Roofing supports must be bolstered to account for the additional weight and strain of the slack tiles.

 Want to find out how else you can make your roof last longer?
-Read Top ways to extend the life of your roof.
+Read about the top ways to extend the life of your roof.